Muhammad Ali, Joe Frazier and the Fight of the Century 50 years later

 Still, Ali had won the 14th round and seemed to be rallying when Frazier suddenly unleashed his best left hook in a night filled with them.
 Shockingly, Ali was on the canvas.
 He managed somehow to get up and finish the round and the fight – but his fate that night had been decided.

-Frazier would win a unanimous decision mostly because he simply refused to lose.
+Frazier won a unanimous decision, mostly because he simply refused to lose.

 “Nobody would have beaten Joe Frazier that night,” Kilroy said.
 “Joe was in the zone.
 He said, ‘I’m tired of him, my kids go to school and they’re saying your dad’s a gorilla.’
 Ali would say that ‘Joe knows I’m just promoting the fight.’
 I told Ali, ‘No, he’s taking it seriously.’
 Because deep down Joe hated Ali.”

 “Who’s the champ?
 Who’s the champ?
 Who’s the champ?”
 Frazier crowed afterward, though he hardly looked like a winner.
-While Ali’s jaw was grotesquely swollen and he made a trip to the hospital for X-rays, Frazier’s injuries were even more severe, and he would eventually require hospitalization.
+While Ali’s jaw was grotesquely swollen and he made a trip to the hospital for X-rays, Frazier’s injuries were even more severe, and he eventually required hospitalization.

 But while Frazier left the ring as the undisputed heavyweight champion, Ali emerged a winner, too.
 He had fought magnificently and there was no shame in losing the way he did.